BhupeshBhatia48/Hackathon-xto10x/README.md

 - This model appends the new data into the older data for better learning of the model and making it robust.

 # Project Structure
-- Data cleaning -> Scaling Features -> Model Training -> Predicting through date-time -> API integration and scheduler -> Comparison with real data ->Model deploying
+- Data cleaning -> Scaling Features -> Model Training -> Predicting through date-time -> API integration and scheduler -> Comparison with real data -> Analysis on Supaboard dashboard.
 # Demo/Presentation
 -